oguzhanakca/pp2-guess-the-word/README.md

 <img src="docs/user-story-testing/user-story-13.jpg">
 </details>

-14. As the site owner, I want users to get to know the restaurant
+As the site owner,

+14. I want users to be able to find our social media accounts

 | **Feature** | **Action**                                         | **Expected Result**                           | **Actual Result** |
 | ----------- | -------------------------------------------------- | --------------------------------------------- | ----------------- |